-- The number of nodes in the model becomes more than twice the number that were present the last time the user saved the model
+- The number of items in the model becomes more than twice the number that were present the last time the user saved the model

-- More than 20 new nodes are newly connected to one single existing node
+- More than 10 new items are newly connected to one single existing item

 - The model becomes completely empty

-The visualization shows the nodes that were added with a red highlight:
+The visualization shows the nodes that were added at the time the model entered Review Suggested with a red highlight:

 A Review suggested message is displayed with a more info link that provides general help on the review suggested state, and a changed link which shows the Activity stream at the bottom of the page.